karthik531/Major-Project/README.md

-# Major-Project
+# Major-Project - Internal Intrusion Detection and Protection System
-Final semester Major Project by 3,22,31,58
+Final semester Major Project

+# In a nutshell:
+A system which can be used to detect "internal intrusions".
+Internal intruders are the intruders inside the organization, who are "authenticated" but not "authorized".
+It uses Forensic Profiling techniques in order to detect suspicious user habits.

+# Technologies used: Java, J2EE, MySQL, JDBC